 If you get routine care from out-of-network providers, Medicare and ${company} Medicare won’t be responsible for the costs.

-You’re not required to choose a primary care physician (PCP).
+You’re not required to choose a primary care provider (PCP).
 You don’t need a referral to visit network providers to receive covered services.
 Although you’re not required to select a PCP, we encourage you to do so.

 You have the flexibility to receive covered services from network providers or out-of-network providers.
 Out-of-network/non-contracted providers are under no obligation to treat ${company} Medicare members, except in emergency situations.
-For a decision about whether we’ll cover an out-of-network service, we encourage you or your provider to ask us for a pre-service organization determination before you receive the service.
-Please call us or see your Evidence of Coverage for more information, including the cost share for out-of-network services.

 Please see your Evidence of Coverage for the most up-to-date service area listing.

-For questions about your ${ProviderDirectoryPlanName} or if you need help selecting a PCP, call us toll-free at 1-800-282-5366 (TTY: 711), ${hours}.
+For questions about your ${ProviderDirectoryPlanName} or if you need help selecting a PCP, call us.
+You can reach us toll-free at 1-800-282-5366 ${tty}${hours}.
 You can also visit us at ${website}.

 Other pharmacies, physicians and providers are available in our network.